 Chicago is a metropolis whose attractions come easily to mind: the art museums of The Loop, the swanky shops along Magnificent Mile, and the suburbs.
 Yes, the suburbs.
 Unlike many big cities that strive to be islands unto themselves, Chicago enjoys taking credit not only for its own culturally rich urban center, but for its environs, as well.
 And for good reason.
-Woodsy communities less than an hour from downtown produced Ernest Hemingway, inspired Frank Lloyd Wright and gave executive travelers the Oak Brook Hills Marriott Resort.
+Woodsy communities less than an hour from downtown produced Ernest Hemingway, inspired Frank Lloyd Wright and gave executive travelers the Hilton Chicago/Oak Brook Hills Resort & Conference Center.

 Set on 150 acres of fertile fairways, picturesque lakes and vast lawns dotted with trees, this property feels far from the hustle of city life.
-In fact, the peaceful surroundings are part of parent company Dolce International's strategic plan.
-Dolce specializes in conference destinations, and Oak Brook Hills Marriott Resort was designed to be the sort of place where you can attend meetings and genuinely unwind, all in the same day.
+What was once the Oak Brook Hills Marriott Resort is now the Hilton Chicago/Oak Brook Hills Resort, The resort was designed to be the sort of place where you can attend meetings and genuinely unwind, all in the same day.

-Along with the big draw the 18-hole, championship Willow Crest Golf Club, which includes a putting green and pro shop the resort offers basketball and sand volleyball courts, an outdoor pool and even cross-country ski terrain in season.
-Tennis, jogging and fitness trails are located nearby, as well.
+Along with the big draw the 18-hole, championship Willow Crest Golf Club, which includes a putting green and pro shop the resort offers basketball and sand volleyball courts, and even a heated outdoor pool.

 One feature that can disappoint at conference hotels is accommodation.
 Properties geared for business travelers often fall into the trap of providing generic rooms that feel like extensions of a sterile office environment.
-Not at Oak Brook Hills Marriott Resort.
+Not at Hilton Chicago/Oak Brook Hills Resort & Conference Center.
 It has done a fine job of appointing its rooms so that they are tasteful and comfy.
 Standard guest rooms are done in a contemporary style that verges on hip without losing its dignity.
 The avoidance of stark whites keeps the ambiance warm.
 Amenities include work areas, two phones, data ports, speaker phones, voice mail and high-speed Internet access.

 Accompanying the guest rooms is a collection of suites that includes the Presidential Suite, whose residential look is infused with a designer's touch.
 The décor relies on a neutral palette that provides a backdrop for striking accent fabrics, tasteful artwork and mellow wood finishings.
 The suite has a living room with fireplace and wet bar, and there is dining for eight.
 It also offers a bird's eye view of the golf course; what may be a water hazard when you're on the fairway becomes a tree-shrouded lake vista when looked upon from above.